HJ23/CGF/README.md

 - link provided for dataset please check data folder and use dataset_editor script for preparing dataset

 # Results
-### In order to get these kind footages i trained network 200 epochs and it took around ~40 minutes on colab (1xTesla T4 16GB, Intel Xeon R 12GB)
+### In order to achieve these kind results i trained network 200 epochs and it took around ~40 minutes on colab (1xTesla T4 16GB, Intel Xeon R 12GB)
 ### But after 5 epoch it is possible to see reasonable outputs
 ### for more footages please check results folder